iiab/iiab-admin-console/roles/console/files/help/ContentMenus.rst

 The following apply to both layouts:

+**Default Language** - This will be used to select a menu item definition when there are definitions in more than one language.

 **Check to Have the Menu Automatically Updated** - Services installed as well as zims and oer2go modules can be automatically added to the menu. **Be Careful** as some manual changes may be reverted by this option.

 **Check to Allow Kiwix Cross Zim Search** - The Kiwix server supports search across all zims and just a particular zim.
 If you check this field an icon will be included on the menu to access search across all installed zims. **Please Note** that this search becomes slower the more zims you have installed.